Graduate students in the Department of English are encouraged to pursue the following

 transfer credits and the availability of departmental funds.

-- Graduate Assistants are expected to carry a twelve-hour load every semester, with
+- Graduate Assistants are expected to carry a nine-hour load every semester, with the

-the exception of students writing a thesis/dissertation, who may register for six
+exception of students writing a thesis/dissertation, who may register for six hours

 - In order to qualify to teach in the Department of English students must take ENGL